 After all, Doylians really did have a wonderful life.
 What a shame it would have been if it had never been built.

 Mark R. McCallum

-(HISTORICAL NOTE: Doyle Hall was actually originally called Alumni Hall Dormitory, and was the first building on the current PC campus.
-Our apologies to Mark for the one rather raucous picture, but we couldn’t resist.)
+HISTORICAL NOTE: Doyle Hall was originally called Alumni Hall Dormitory, and was the first building on the current PC campus.
+The building was renovated into Doyle Infirmary in the 1940s using funds from E. Clay Doyle.
+Our apologies to Mark for the one rather raucous picture, but we couldn’t resist.